mightily/slack-digitalocean-genai-agent/README.md

 #### Prerequisites
 * To use the OpenAI and Anthropic models, you must have an account with sufficient credits.
 * To use the Vertex models, you must have [a Google Cloud Provider project](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#expandable-1) with sufficient credits.
+* To use the GenAI models, you must have access to the [DigitalOcean GenAI Platform](https://docs.digitalocean.com/products/genai-platform/).

 #### Create a Slack App
 1. Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose "From an app manifest"